ideadr/TBDataPreparation/README.md

 source setup.sh  # this needs to be called each time one starts with new shell
 ```

+Then, add or modify Env variables in the generated `setup.sh` to run samples in a easy way.

 ## Availale test beam data sets
 For every relevant software version we release the corresponding test beam data set.
 The following is the list of available data sets so far.